 If I had to pick just one island to visit, it’d be Koh Phi Phi Leh, which is the second largest of the islands.
 This is actually uninhabited apart from a handful of rangers.
 This island is home to the immersive Hat Nopharat Thata-Mu Koh Phi Phi National Park.
 However, what you’re probably really looking for is Maya Bay – the beach made famous by Leonardo Di Caprio in the movie, The Beach.

-Maya Bay is every bit as beautiful as you would expect it to be.
+Maya Bay in Thailand is every bit as beautiful as you would expect it to be.
 The white sand flows through your toes, the crystal clear azure blue waters beckon you, and the lush tropical vegetation envelops the whole view.
-Here’s the place to go snorkelling, explore caves, wonder at rock formations and even go diving if that’s your thing.
+Here’s the place to go snorkelling, explore caves, wonder at rock formations, and go diving.

 8. Angkor Wat in Cambodia